lmla1/lmla1/README.md

 # 👋 Hi!, I'm Luis

-**Communications and Electronics Engineer** looking forward to contribute to open-source projects.
+**Communications and Electronics Engineer** looking forward to collaborate on open-source projects.

 ## 🛠️ Skills